-In order to increase productivity and expand our manufacturing capacity, we plan to develop and construct a third manufacturing facility and are currently in the process of selecting a site in North America.
+In order to increase productivity and expand our manufacturing capacity, we plan to develop and construct a third manufacturing facility which will be located in Albuquerque, New Mexico.

 Our foam is a polyurethane product manufactured from polyol and proprietary additives.
 We limit the number of individuals who know or have access to the exact formula and manufacturing processes to make the foam.
 Our manufacturing process begins with the material used to make the foam being mixed and poured into molds for pillows or formed into slabs for mattresses.
 For mattresses, the foam is then cut into appropriate sizes which are laminated before covering and shipping.